 NHS Borders participates in a national infection surveillance programme relating to specific surgical procedures.
 This is coordinated by Health Protection Scotland (HPS) and uses national definitions and methodology which enable comparison with overall NHS Scotland infection rates.

-In the period January 2019 - October 2019, there has been one SSI following colorectal surgery, four SSIs following hip arthroplasty, one SSI following knee arthroplasty, one SSI following breast surgery and one SSI following C-Section.
+In the period January 2019 - December 2019, there have been 2 SSIs following colorectal surgery, 6 SSIs following hip arthroplasty, 2 SSIs following knee arthroplasty, 4 SSIs following breast surgery and one SSI following C-Section.